misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 <iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/Never-Run-Error?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" ></iframe>

-One of the benefits of this line by line evaluation of Python however is the REPL, which was described above.
+One of the benefits of this line by line evaluation of Python however is the Python Interactive Mode, otherwise known as the REPL, which was described above.
 Because the programs are interpreted line by line, you can also open your REPL (by typing `python3` or `python` into your command line,  by clicking Tools->Python Console in Pycharm, or just going on [repl.it](http://repl.it/languages/python3) ).
 This is one feature I suggest you spend a lot of time looking at, as it incredibly speeds up programming by letting you test things on the fly before committing them to your program.
 You can also try it on the right hand side of the repl.it embedded snippets of code.

 # Structure of Programs